Mark Millan

-Mark J. Millan (born 24 October 1956) is a neuroscientist specialising in the study and improved treatment of disorders of brain.
+Mark J. Millan (born 24 October 1956) is a neuroscientist specialising in the study and improved treatment of disorders of the brain.
 He was the Director of Pharmacological Innovation for the Central Nervous System (CNS) at the Institut de Recherché de Servier (IDRS) in Paris, France.
 He also served as the Secretary of the European College of Neuropsychopharmacology.
 Currently he is a visiting professor in the School of Psychology and Neuroscience at the University of Glasgow.
 Born in Edinburgh, he is the son of former Scottish Labour Party Leader and European Commissioner, Bruce Millan.
 He studied at Cambridge University and then spent ten years at the Max Planck Institute of Psychiatry, Munich, before moving to Paris.

 Career

 Millan received his B.A., M.A., and Ph.D. in Natural Sciences from Cambridge University, where he studied at Gonville and Caius College.
 He went on to retrain in neuroscience and neuropsychiatry at the Max Planck Institute of Psychiatry, in 1978-1987.
 Millan then joined the Institut de Recherche de Servier in Paris as a Lab Head.
 In 1993 he was appointed Director of the Psychopharmacology Division, assuming a more strategic role in therapeutic innovation for CNS disorders in 2010.